-Further studies for optimization of the production of reactive species must be carried out for different gas flow rates as well as for extended exposure times.
-In addition, the application of the effluent produced by the Indirect configuration must also be done to ensure it has antimicrobial efficacy.
+Further studies aimed at the optimization of reactive species production must be carried out for different gas flow rates as well as for extended exposure times.
+In addition, the application of the effluent produced by the Indirect configuration should also be tested in \textit{in-vitro} experiments to ensure its antimicrobial efficacy.